 Introverts make open-minded and passionate leaders.

 There is a widespread misconception that introverts do not make good leaders, but this is not the case.
-Introverts are often very dedicated to causes they believe in.
+Introverts are often very dedicated to the causes they believe in.
 Because they are so reliable, they tend to rise to positions of leadership to advance their causes.

 Introverts also excel as leaders because they are excellent listeners.
-They can think ‘outside the box,’ are open to new innovative ideas and make calculated decisions.
+They can think ‘outside the box,’ are open to new innovative ideas, and make calculated decisions.